Enbrel Multiple-Use VialsPronunciation

 Contact your doctor immediately if you develop signs of TB or any other type of infection (eg, persistent cough; muscle weakness; unexplained weight loss; fever, chills, or persistent sore throat; shortness of breath; unusual tiredness; warm, red, or painful skin; sores on your body; increased or painful urination).

 Enbrel Multiple-Use Vials is a tumor necrosis factor (TNF) blocker.
 Lymphoma and other types of cancer have been reported in children and teenagers treated with TNF blockers.
 This has been fatal in some cases.
 Talk with your doctor for more information.

 Enbrel Multiple-Use Vials is used for:

-Treating moderate to severe forms of ankylosing spondylitis (AS), juvenile arthritis, certain types of skin psoriasis, and rheumatoid and psoriatic arthritis.
+Treating moderate to severe forms of ankylosing spondylitis (AS), juvenile arthritis, plaque psoriasis, and rheumatoid and psoriatic arthritis.
 Enbrel Multiple-Use Vials may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.

 Enbrel Multiple-Use Vials is a TNF blocker.
 It works by blocking a protein (TNF-alpha) found in the body that causes inflammation.